Jump to content

 Structured information for well-founded decisions

-Urban digital twins (UDZ) digitally map entire cities, districts, objects and areas of a city, linking different data layers to create a holistic, virtual image of reality.
-They can contain both static information (on individual buildings, objects, areas or infrastructure) and dynamic data (such as air quality, traffic situation, parking garage utilization and so on).
+Urban digital twins digitally map entire cities, neighborhoods, objects, and areas of a city, linking different data layers to create a holistic, virtual representation of reality.
+They can contain both static information (about individual buildings, objects, areas, or infrastructure) and dynamic data (such as air quality, traffic conditions, parking garage utilization, and so on).

 Success factor database